Title: The Traditions of Men

 t.s: So, these religious leaders have gotten more than they bargained for!
 They’re offended and so they confront Jesus.
 Now, Jesus turns to the people and teaches them with a parable.

 III.
 Jesus uses this confrontation as a teaching moment to show his disciples the principles that characterize the heart of God (14-23).

 exp.: rd v 14-15; Ok, so we’ve got a problem now; How can Jesus wipe away the law in just one statement like that?
 Isn’t he doing the same thing he is accusing the Pharisees of doing?
-The Disciples must think so because they don’t get it.
+I mean, at least to some degree.
+Note: The religious leaders are ignoring the Word of God to accomplish their own agenda.
+And now, Jesus nullifies much of the law by deeming all foods clean!
+The Disciples must think this very thing because they don’t get it.
 They’re without understanding.
 Look at v 17-19; there is a principle here that is being overlooked; common, holy, clean – this is a matter of the heart.
 The Law taught us these things.
 God instituted these laws and requirements to distinguish himself as separated from them.
-And, he did the same for them to distinguish between them (the Jews) and the Gentiles.
+And he did the same for them to distinguish between them (the Jews) and the Gentiles.
 They were distinguished, different, holy.
 He made them clean and so different from the unclean – the Gentiles.

-Jesus is saying to them that they’ve missed it! rd v 20-23;
+Jesus is saying to them that they’ve missed it! rd. v 20-22.

 app.: I read this part of the story and I wonder how many of these traits or characteristics mark the Pharisees in their actions to line their pockets and rob from the elderly who are now neglected by their own children.

 This, of course, is easy to do when applying it to others.
-But, I think the goal is really to read this and think of myself! – Apply it to myself!
+But I think the goal is really to read this and think of myself! – Apply it to me!

-Ill.: Ticket for not having a plug in my shotgun.
+Ill.: Ticket for not having a plug inserted into my shotgun.